KQM-git/kqm-compendium/content/comps/ganyu_shenhe_kokomi_freeze/2_ganyu_kokomi_noburst.md

 Venti E
 Ganyu E 2CA

-**Disclaimer:** Real-world rotation times and execution will vary from player to player and from situation to situation, which will affect the damage per second in practice.
+**Disclaimer:** Real-world rotation times and execution will vary from player to player and from situation to situation, which will affect the damage per second in practice. z